fgcu-data-mining-project/spam-filter/README.md

 #### Apache OpenNLP Classification Tools

-The open source [Apache OpenNLP library](https://opennlp.apache.org/) provides a variety of tools in its machine learning based toolkit, one of which is the [Document Categorizer](https://opennlp.apache.org/docs/1.9.0/manual/opennlp.html#tools.doccat) which can be used to categorize (classify) text documents by training a model with labeled training documents.
+The open source [Apache OpenNLP library](https://opennlp.apache.org/) provides a variety of tools in its machine learning based toolkit, one of which is the [Document Categorizer](https://opennlp.apache.org/docs/1.9.0/manual/opennlp.html#tools.doccat).
+The OpenNLP DocumentCategorizerME class can be used to categorize (classify) text documents by training a model with annotated training documents.

 To classify messages using the Apache OpenNLP Document Categorizer:
 ```